Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

-For the first parametric example, we consider the same two digits $\{\texttt{1},\texttt{7}\}$ under the same setting as before, but, in one case, for fixed $p=k=20$ and varying noise $\sigma^{2}_{\textrm{coeff}}$ (Fig.~\ref{two-digits-noise}) and for fixed $\sigma^{2}_{\textrm{coeff}} = 10^{-4}$ and varying $p$ (Fig.~\ref{two-digits-p}).
-We carried out these simulations for $5$ different precision graphs (i.e. $5$ different random selections of images from the training and test set).
-For random sampling techniques, a1) and b1), we considered $10$ different instances of pixel selection on each graph, and averaged the results.
-The greedy approach in a5) outperforms all other sketching-as-sampling solutions, and performs comparably to the SVM classifier using the full image.
+For the first parametric simulation, we consider the same two digits $\{\texttt{1},\texttt{7}\}$ under the same setting as before, but, in one case, for fixed $p=k=20$ and varying noise $\sigma^{2}_{\textrm{coeff}}$ (Figure~\ref{two-digits-noise}) and for fixed $\sigma^{2}_{\textrm{coeff}} = 10^{-4}$ and varying $p$ (Figure~\ref{two-digits-p}).
+We carried out these simulations for $5$ different random dataset train/test splits.
+The greedy approach in a5) outperforms all other solutions in a), and performs comparably to the SVM classifier using the entire image.
 The NAH and NBH also yield satisfactory performance.
-In the most favorable situation, the greedy approach yields the same performance as the SVM classifier on the full image, but using only $10$ pixels, the worst case difference is of $0.33\%$ ($1$ image) when using only $p=16$ pixels ($49\%$ reduction in computational cost).
+In the most favorable situation, the greedy approach yields the same performance as the SVM classifier on the full image, but using only $20$ pixels, the worst case difference is of $0.33\%$ ($1$ image) when using only $p=16$ pixels ($49\%$ reduction in computational cost).

-For the second parametric simulation, we consider $c=10$ digits: $\{\texttt{0},\texttt{1},\ldots,\texttt{9}\}$ (Figs.~\ref{ten-digits-noise} and~\ref{ten-digits-p}).
-We observe that the greedy approach in a5) is always the best performer, although the relative performance with respect to the SVM classifier on the full image worsens.
+For the second parametric simulation, we consider $c=10$ digits: $\{\texttt{0},\texttt{1},\ldots,\texttt{9}\}$ (Figure~\ref{fig_mnist_ten-digits}).
+We observe that the greedy approach in a5) is always the best performer, although the relative performance with respect to the SVM classifier on the entire image worsens.
 We also observe that the NAH and NBH are more sensitive to noise, being outperformed by the EDS-1 in b1) and the SDP relaxations.
-This three simulations showcase the tradeoff between faster computations and performance. }
+These three simulations showcase the tradeoff between faster computations and performance.